kjhealy/kieranhealy.hugo/content/blog/burn-notice/index.markdown

   rowid_to_column()
 {{< /code >}}

 Here I specifically make every column of type `character` because we're not going to be computing on this data frame.
-I also add an explicit row id.
+I also add an explicit row id; might be useful later on.

 Next, we extract the group names of the `type` column.
 We're going to use this information in a moment to name the new data files we'll be making.